madhavappaneni/Empathetic-Conversational-Chatbot/application/README.md

 ### Training and Inference

-The models utilized in the project are fine-tuned versions of various cutting-edge NLP models found within the Huggingface Transformers library.
+All the models used are built on top of the models in the Huggingface transformers library.

-The code for preprocessing the datasets, fine-tuning, evaluation, and inference for each component can be found in the respective folders in the models_evaluation and models_finetuning folders
+The code for fine-tuning and evaluation for each component can be found in the respective folders in the models_evaluation and models_finetuning folders

 ### Datasets: